DiamondLightSource/python3-pip-skeleton-cli/45_existing_command_should_be_best_effort/_sources/user/explanations/why-use-skeleton.rst.txt

-Why use a skeleton structure?
+Why Use a Skeleton Structure?
 =============================

 Many projects start from some kind of template.
 These define some basic